dumptruckman/webcrawler/README.md

 `java -jar webcrawler.jar <url> <depth> <destination folder>`

+### Logging output

+By default, only a few messages will be displayed to the console while the crawler is running.
+If you would like to view more or less messages, you can set the log level like so:

+`java -DlogLevel=<level> -jar webcrawler.jar <url> <depth> <destination folder>`

+Where level can be either `TRACE`, `DEBUG`, or `INFO`. `TRACE` will show the most output while `INFO` will show the least.

 ## How it works

 The crawler works by parsing the first page of the given URL